ASD-Approved Cryptographic Algorithm

 Australian Taxation Office

 The amount of ICT equipment and software used in a system.
-The greater the attack surface the greater the chances of an adversary finding an exploitable security vulnerability.
+The greater the attack surface the greater the chances of a malicious actor finding an exploitable vulnerability.

 The process of assessing the source, perpetrator or sponsor of malicious activity.
 Statements of attribution often use probabilistic language and indicate the level of confidence in the assessment.